JetBrains/guide/site/java/playlists/searcheverywhere/index.md

   - /tips/find-action/
   - /java/tips/search-camel-case/
 callToAction:
-  {
-    url: "/java/tips/run-anything/",
+  url: "/java/tips/run-anything/"
-    message: "Did you know that as well as searching everywhere, you can also run anything?", }
+  message: "Did you know that as well as searching everywhere, you can also run anything?"
 ---

 {% cta %}